adafruit/Adafruit-Music-Maker-MP3-Shield-PCB/README.md

 -----> https://www.adafruit.com/product/1790

+Revision history:

+* As of Aug 23, 2023 - we've updated this PCB with Adafruit Pinguin to make a lovely and legible silkscreen.
+We've also updated the music maker to use the 2x3 SPI header instead of pins 11/12/13  and the terminal blocks now come pre-soldered on.
+* Aug 20, 2014: We updated the analog section to have more filtering, which should improve audio output quality (even more!)
+There are no wiring or code changes.

 ### License

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from [Adafruit](https://www.adafruit.com)!